• Skip to main content

 • All purpose flour - I prefer using plain flour, but if you want to use whole wheat flour it will still work.
 I wouldn't recommend using only whole wheat flour though.
 At most, I would use up to 50% of the total amount.

-• Vegetable oil - Canola oil is fine to use in this recipe.
+• Vegetable oil - Canola oil (or another neutral oil) is fine to use in this recipe.

 • Sugar - I like using all white sugar but you can also use ½ brown sugar for a little molasses flavor.